Zywave/booster/src/_areas/design-system/components/tooltips.md

 Tooltips are user-triggered messages that help provide additional information to a page element.
 They are usually activated by a mouse hover, keyboard focus, or tap.

 * Tooltips can be paired with any trigger, such as icons, buttons, text, etc...
-* Tooltip messages should not be critical for the user to read.
+* Tooltip messages should not be critical for the user to read
-* There should be no action included within tooltips.
+* There should be no action included within tooltips

 ![Image for Tooltip usage](/images/usage.svg)